All posts by A Scotsman in Suburbia

 December 2nd

 Today’s whisky is Indian.
 Indri Drú Cask Strength – 57.2%.
 No barrel age is given.
-Their website mentions that the high temperatures in Northern India speed up the maturation process.
+Their website mentions that the high temperatures in Northern India speeds up the maturation process.

 I found tobacco and burnt fruit on the nose.
 Like almost all cask strength whiskies, I found it initially too fiery for me say anything about it.
 Diluting it about 1 part water to 3 parts whisky calmed it down.